qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Project elevation properties framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Elevation/ terrain settings are now project-level settings, which are defined through the Project Properties, Terrain tab, in line with `QEP 246 <https://github.com/qgis/QGIS-Enhancement-Proposals/issues/246>`__ and in order to support the new elevation profile tools.
+Elevation/terrain settings are now project-level settings, which are defined through the Project Properties, Terrain tab, in line with `QEP 246 <https://github.com/qgis/QGIS-Enhancement-Proposals/issues/246>`__ and in order to support the new elevation profile tools.

 This framework provides configuration options for: